Small Business Suppliers

 Steps to becoming a supplier

-- Do your homework to determine your target focus area, NAICS and size status.
+- Determine your target focus area, NAICS and size status

 - Know your responsibilities regarding Federal Contracting

 - Review Viasat's Supplier Quality and Environmental policies

 What is a Small Business?

 A small business is defined as for profit and independently owned and operated (including its affiliates), has a place of business in the U.S.; is not dominant in the field of operation in which it is bidding on government contracts, and qualifies under the size standards defined by t NAICS codes (i.e. # of employees, or revenues, or both).